t-p/PiCluster/apps/sonarr/README.md

 This deployment uses single replicas for data consistency.
 For high availability:

-1. Use ReadWriteMany storage for all volumes
+1. Use ReadWriteMany storage for all volumes (already used for downloads via shared PVC)
 2. Configure external databases
 3. Implement proper session management
 4. Consider active/passive failover